KoriMigan/Portfolio/README.md

 # Portfolio Website

-This is a responsive personal portfolio website built with HTML and CSS that showcases skills, projects and education background as well as a contact form section.
+This is a responsive personal portfolio website built with HTML and CSS that showcases skills, projects and education background, interests as well as a contact form section.

 ## Features